taherahmadi/WCS/README.md

 * 2- for sending messages use `send_message()` function which takes 3 arguments
   * the first argument is the message object
-  * the second argumnet is the type of the message
+  * the second argument is the type of the message
   * the third argument is the tag of message that should be equal to the tag used in message_handler.py